Engineering

 World Intellectual Property Organization It controls the IPC codes -- Here's an easy way to explore the whole list of IPC codes |

 1. Search for something.
-You can use TOPIC or TITLE; if you get too many hits from TOPIC, switch to TITLE. always notice the years.
-Add a row if you want to.
+Start with TOPIC, but if you get too many results, switch to TITLE or to one of the other choices in the drop-down.
+Add a row if you want to, and always fix the dates.

-- However, you can also combine USPTO and Google Patents to get decent results -- don't use Google Patents alone because it's incomplete, has scanning errors, and doesn't include the most recent patents.
+- However, you can also combine USPTO and Google Patents to get good results -- don't use Google Patents alone because it's incomplete, has scanning errors, and doesn't include the most recent patents.